pura vida

 Style3.png

-The real Costa Rica is tropical and colorful, but in my film it’s kind of an abstract one, and I wanted to show a relaxed atmosphere with some local carelessness.
+The real Costa Rica is tropical and colorful, but in my film, it’s more abstract.
+I wanted to convey a relaxed atmosphere with a touch of local carelessness.

 unfinished-looking backgrounds to keep the place abstract